Georgia M. Woodruff

 Ms. Fullner was born and raised in the Pacific Northwest.
 She received her undergraduate degree from the University of Washington and her law degree from the University of Oregon School of Law where she was active in mock trial and the Student Bar Association leadership, in addition to serving on the Dean's Student Advisory Committee and earning the Orlando John and Marian H. Hollis Scholarship.
 She is currently earning her Doctor of Education in Adult, Post-Secondary, and Higher Education from Seattle University.
 In addition to criminal and civil private practice experience, she has worked in the public sector as a judicial clerk and public defender.
 Erin's practice experience includes felony trial work, civil mental health commitment defense, and employment class action plaintiff's work.
 She has been a member of the William L. Dwyer Inn of Court since 2008 and a volunteer with the YMCA Youth & Government Mock Trial Program since 2001.
 Through Seattle University School of Law, Erin has participated in both the Racial Justice Leadership Institute and Advanced Racial Justice Leadership Institute development programs.

 As Associate Director, she oversees the judicial clerkship program and provides specialized advising in the areas of JAG and small firm practice.
 Erin is available for lunch hour and evening appointments for students in the part-time and joint degree programs, and also provides career advising for LL.M. students.
 In her free time, she is a part of several community volunteer organizations and enjoys painting, home improvement, writing essays and short stories, and playing piano well and guitar poorly.

 Ms. Mitchell grew up in Eastern Washington, moving to the Seattle area after completing her undergraduate degree and spending a few years in sunny California.
-She holds Bachelor of Arts in Sociology from Washington State University, a Graduate Certificate in Managerial Leadership from City University of Seattle, and recently completed a Supervisory Skills Certificate at the University of Washington.
+She holds a Bachelor of Arts degree in Sociology from Washington State University, a Graduate Certificate in Managerial Leadership from City University of Seattle, and recently completed a Supervisory Skills Certificate at the University of Washington.